25 July - 1 August, 2026

 Please check www.bahn.de for connection instructions.
 The train station from Cologne and Siegen is Au/Sieg*.
 If necessary, change trains to Hohegrete stop.
 The Hohegrete stop is about 450 meters away from the Hohegrete site. (*In Au/Sieg there are also taxis at the train station - 5 to 10 minutes by car to Hohegrete: Taxi Thomas)

 Once you have arrived at the Hohegrete station, take the footpath in either direction to get to the conference center.
-See map above.
+See map below.

 Please see https://haus-hohegrete.de/Ihr-Weg-zu-uns/ for more information.